frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/manufacturing/bill-of-materials.md

 > Note : In order to generate a Bill of Materials it is necessary that the Item is checked for "Allow Bill of Materials".
 The Item should also say 'Yes' to "Allow Production Order" on the Item form.

+BOM -Exploded: The 'Materials Required [Exploded]' field will contain the raw materials required by the BOM.
+It mentions the BOM's Item-Code, Description, Quantity and Rate.